-Lollapalooza festival-goer dies
+Festival-goer dies at Lollapalooza for second year running

-CHICAGO (AP) — Officials say a Lollapalooza festival-goer has died.
-It’s the second year in a row that there’s been a fatality at the event.
+CHICAGO (AP) — Officials say that for the second year in a row, a festival-goer has died at Lollapalooza.

 Melissa Stratton, a spokeswoman for Chicago’s Office of Emergency Management and Communications, says the attendee was taken from the event in critical condition Saturday night and died at a hospital.
 She says the circumstances surrounding the death are still being investigated.